Table of Contents

 Combining TRE with resistance training

-As one of the concerns with TRE is decreased muscle protein synthesis from decreased meal frequency, I have highlighted the various published TRE studies that incorporate resistance training below (as resistance training should help maintain lean body mass with any given dieting or nutrition scheme).
+As one of the concerns with TRE is decreased muscle protein synthesis from a decreased meal frequency, I have highlighted the various published TRE studies that incorporate resistance training below (as resistance training should help maintain lean body mass with any given dieting or nutrition scheme).
 Collectively, as has been reviewed(Aragon, 2022), these generally show that engaging in TRE while performing a resistance training program does not lead to lean body mass loss, while we do not yet have good data comparing different timing periods for the TRE itself when including resistance training (ie, placing the eating window early vs. late in the day).

 In 2016 Tinsley et al. published an 8 week trial with 28 individuals split into a TRE or normal diet (“ND”) group with a full body workout being done 3 days weekly.(Tinsley, 2017) The TRE group employed a 4-hour feeding window between 4 pm and midnight on nontraining days.
 N=10 completed the trial in the TRE group and n=8 completed the trial in the ND group.
 There were no significant differences in body weight, body composition, muscle cross-sectional area, or strength between the two groups at the completion of the trial.
 However, the ND group did gain 2.3 kg of lean body mass compared to a loss 0.2 kg in the TRE group.
 Of note, the protein intake averaged 1.4 grams/kilogram (g/kg) for the ND group but only 1.0 g/kg for the TRE group, which may have hampered the TRE group’s results.